 github/personal-access-token

-Now that your personal access token is stored in Secrets Manager, you can pass it to CloudFormation using the following value for the GitHubPersonalAccessToken parameter:
+Now that you’re storing a personal access token in Secrets Manager, you can pass it to CloudFormation using the following value for the GitHubPersonalAccessToken parameter:

 {{resolve:secretsmanager:github/personal-access-token:SecretString}}

 Note: Make sure you use the same name provided when you created the secret.
-In this example, the value
+In this example, we use the value:

 github/personal-access-token